DeepMicroscopy/MIDOG_2025_Guide/README.md

 ## Dataset Access

 The [MIDOGpp](https://github.com/DeepMicroscopy/MIDOGpp) dataset used in this repository is available online and can be downloaded with the `download_MIDOGpp.py` script.
+The links to download the datasets for classification can be found at our [MIDOG 2025 Datasets Page](https://midog2025.deepmicroscopy.org/datasets/).

 ## Example Notebooks